HUMAN RESOURCES FRAMEWORK POLICY

 a) An appropriate framework of labour relations and of agreed mechanisms to bring the organisation into line with corporate and social requirements, promoting the objectives of competitiveness and business efficiency.

-b) Design of a value offering that favours the selection, hiring, promotion and retention of talent, consisting of competitive remuneration and a working environment that promotes the professional growth of the Group's employees, based on equal opportunity, the commitment to the Purpose and Values of the Iberdrola group and the business enterprise of the Group, and reconciliation between personal and professional life.
+b) Design of a value offering that favours the selection, hiring, promotion and retention of talent, consisting of competitive remuneration and a working environment that promotes the professional growth of the Group's workforce, based on equal opportunity, the commitment to the Purpose and Values of the Iberdrola group and the business enterprise of the Group, and the reconciliation of personal and working life.

 c) The development of consistent human resources processes that progress in the implementation of a talent culture in all countries in which the Group does business, respecting local particularities and the special framework of strengthened autonomy of the listed country subholding companies.

-d) The definition as a strategic objective of the conduct of labour relations based on equality of opportunity, particularly between genders, non-discrimination and respect for diversity.
-Measures must also be promoted to achieve a favourable environment that facilitates reconciliation of personal and working life, complying with the law applicable in each country and following best international practices.
+d) The definition as a strategic objective of the conduct of labour relations based on equality of opportunity, particularly between genders, non-discrimination and the consideration of diversity in all variables thereof.
+Measures must also be promoted to facilitate the integration of disadvantaged groups and those with diverse abilities and to achieve a favourable environment that facilitates reconciliation of personal and working life, complying with the law applicable in each country and following best international practices.

 e) The consolidation of stable and quality jobs.